Cultural Affairs Office

 The study found men represent 60 percent, while women represent 32 percent of the city’s art collection.
 Caucasian artists are also overwhelmingly represented with 68.5 percent of the collection, with the next highest percentage being 'unknown' at 12.9 percent.
 The review found that 5.2 percent of the collection's artworks are Hispanic or Latinx artists, 6.6 percent are Black or African American artists, and 4.4 percent are Asian artists.
 The City has just one artwork in the collection by an American Indian or Alaskan Native and zero artworks by Native Hawaiians or other Pacific Islander artists.

-"We wanted to know how well opportunity was being distributed amongst our artists when it comes to our city's cultural equity," said Debbie McNulty, Director of the Mayor's Office of Cultural Affairs.
+"We wanted to know how well opportunity was being distributed amongst our artists when it comes to our city's cultural equity," said Debbie McNulty, Director of The Mayor's Office of Cultural Affairs.
 "The data will ultimately help us understand where we are and how we can change course for a more inclusive and diverse Civic Art Collection for the City of Houston."

 MOCA will take several immediate and long-term actions in collaboration with the Houston Arts Alliance (HAA) who manages the artist selection process for commissions and acquisitions.